-The Council will continue proactively reviewing the latest billing data for signs of leakage and approaching property owners early if an issue is identified.
+The Council will continue to proactively review the latest billing data for signs of leakage and approach property owners early if an issue is identified.

 The Council will use its Water Supply Bylaw to request property owners to fix their private leaks within 21 days of notification.
 Property owners will still be able to apply for a credit on their water account due to fixing the leak.
 All identified leaks will be actively monitored, and outstanding leakage pursued.